My own little tricky trick-or-treaters!

 Trick-or-treaters really are SO cute and I decided to find a way to enjoy the little darlings for more than one night.

 I made three of these little life-sized ghost when my boys were young and about the same size.
 My intentions were for decoration purposes only but since everyone knew my boys, these ghost took on a life of their own . . . when guest arrived at my front door and they saw ghost inside they always thought my boys were dressed in costume and prepared to scare!
+We tricked people unintentionally!
+It was always a fun treat in the end.

 They are super easy to make and not very expensive if you have spare materials on hand.
 This was the year to finally create a 4th ghost to represent India.
 I'm so glad Nolan is home - he made me one!